-(1) An extension of the required filing time for a certificate of death may be granted at the discretion of the state registrar to prevent undue hardship in accordance with NMSA, 1978 section 24-14-24.
+(3) An extension of the required filing time for a certificate of death may be granted at the discretion of the state registrar to prevent undue hardship in accordance with Section 24-14-24 NMSA 1978.

-(2) In all cases the medical certification must be signed by the person responsible for such certification.
+(4) In all cases the medical certification must be signed by the person responsible for such certification.
 If the cause of death is unknown or undetermined, the cause and or manner of death shall be shown as such on the certificate.